tangwz/JTing/README.md

-# jsonlint
+# jsonlint-flask
-jsonlint is a demo using jsonlint in Flask.
+jsonlint-flask is a demo using jsonlint in Flask.